javierbecerril/mars-drone-development/src/tag_hover_sim/README.md

 ## Overview

-This package mirrors the real Raspberry Pi 5 + Pixhawk drone stack (documented in `docs/DRONE_FLIGHT_STACK_REAL.md`) in a Gazebo Harmonic simulation environment with ArduPilot SITL.
+This package mirrors the real Raspberry Pi 5 + Pixhawk drone stack (see `docs/DRONE_FLIGHT_STACK_REAL.md`) in a Gazebo Harmonic simulation environment with ArduPilot SITL.

 Design principle: EXACT sim-to-real parity.
 The `sim_lockon_backbone.launch.py` file launches ONLY MAVROS + controller, just like the real hardware `lockon_backbone.launch.py`.
 Camera bridge, AprilTag detector, and PnP TF broadcaster are run in separate terminals in both environments.